ericmailr/twitter/README.md

 TODO NEXT:

-Add Headers for Retweeted, liked, "received a reply", and gave a reply?
+Add Headers for Retweeted, liked, "received a reply", and "replied"

 Eventually I need to figure out my sessions, current_user.
 As of now, I can't logout of one and back in as another and have it show what it should.